 |

-Watch a Video Showing a Normal Delivery or Cesarean Section Sometimes, a small incision is made in the perineum to widen the vaginal opening, reduce the risk of laceration, and speed the delivery.
+Sometimes, a small incision is made in the perineum to widen the vaginal opening, reduce the risk of laceration, and speed the delivery.
 There are two forms, midline and mediolateral.
 A midline episiotomy is safe, and avoids major blood vessels and nerves.
 It heals well and quickly and is reasonably comfortable after delivery.
 If the fetal head is still too big to allow for delivery without tearing, the lacerations will likely extend along the line of the episiotomy.
 Lacerations through the rectal sphincter and into the rectum are relatively common with this type of episiotomy.
 A mediolateral episiotomy avoids the problems of tearing into the rectum by directing the forces laterally.
 However, these episiotomies bleed more, take longer to heal, and are generally more uncomfortable after delivery.
+In an operational setting, the major question is not so much where to put the episiotomy, but whether to perform this procedure at all.

 The best approach is an individualized one, that takes into account your own training and expertise, the clinical circumstances, and the operational circumstances.